smuda/home-cluster-argo/README.md

 # Value-files

-The "start" helm chart takes a value, `values_file`, which is propagates to all the other charts.
+The "start" helm chart takes an array value, `argo.common.valueFiles`, which is propagates to all the other charts.

 This is useful for adopting for example OKD specific stuff,